hershel/hershel/docs/getting-started.md

 You can learn more about the <code><b>Reply</b></code> API.

-And _voilà_, your first bot that will answer Hello World in response to all messages, is done.
+And _voilà_, your first bot that will answer Hello World in response to all messages is done.
 Easy, isn't it?

 A basic problem would be to respond to specific commands such as `!joke` or `!help`.
 Hershel is a platform for easily solving this type of problem, especially with specific packages such as [`@hershel/dispatcher`](https://github.com/hershel/dispatcher) or [`@hershel/plugin`](https://github.com/hershel/plugin), which we will see later on.